Proteostasis

 Proteostasis is the dynamic regulation of a balanced, functional proteome.
 The proteostasis network includes competing and integrated biological pathways within cells that control the biogenesis, folding, trafficking, and degradation of proteins present within and outside the cell.
 Loss of proteostasis is central to understanding the cause of diseases associated with excessive protein misfolding and degradation leading to loss-of-function phenotypes, as well as aggregation-associated degenerative disorders.
 Therapeutic restoration of proteostasis may treat or resolve these pathologies.

 Cellular proteostasis is key to ensuring successful development, healthy aging, resistance to environmental stresses, and to minimize homeostatic perturbations from pathogens such as viruses.
 Cellular mechanisms for maintaining proteostasis include regulated protein translation, chaperone assisted protein folding, and protein degradation pathways.
 Adjusting each of these mechanisms based on the need for specific proteins is essential to maintain all cellular functions relying on a correctly folded proteome.

 Mechanisms of proteostasis

 The roles of the ribosome in proteostasis

 One of the first points of regulation for proteostasis is during translation.
-This is accomplished via the structure of the ribosome, a complex central to translation.
-These two characteristics shape the way the protein folds and influences the proteins future interactions.
-The synthesis of a new peptide chain using the ribosome is very slow and the ribosome can even be stalled when it encounters a rare codon, a codon found at low concentrations in the cell.
-These pauses provide an opportunity for an individual protein domain to have the necessary time to become folded before the production of following domains.
+This regulation is accomplished via the structure of the ribosome, a complex central to translation.
+Its characteristics shape the way the protein folds, and influence the protein's future interactions.
+The synthesis of a new peptide chain using the ribosome is very slow; the ribosome can even be stalled when it encounters a rare codon, a codon found at low concentrations in the cell.
+The slow synthesis rate and any such pauses provide an individual protein domain with the necessary time to become folded before the production of subsequent domains.
 This facilitates the correct folding of multi-domain proteins.

 The newly synthesized peptide chain exits the ribosome into the cellular environment through the narrow ribosome exit channel (width: 10Å to 20Å, length 80Å).
-Due to space restriction in the exit channel the nascent chain already forms secondary and limited tertiary structures.
-For example, an alpha helix is one such structural property that is commonly induced in this exit channel.
-At the same time the exit channel also prevents premature folding by impeding large scale interactions within the peptide chain which would require more space.
+Characteristics of the exit channel control the formation of secondary and limited tertiary structures in the nascent chain.
+For example, an alpha helix is a structural property that is commonly induced in this exit channel.
+At the same time, the exit channel prevents premature folding by impeding large scale interactions within the peptide chain that would require more space.